- help your body use energy

 Calcium and vitamin D

 Hyperthyroidism causes weak and brittle bones.
-Bone mass may be restored with treatment.
-Vitamin D and calcium are necessary for building healthy bones.
+Bone mass may be restored with treatment. are necessary for building healthy bones.

 Calcium-rich foods include: